 This page is presently being constructed.

-The Looniest nonsense to evolve from the cold war besides nuclear weapons was mind control.
+The looniest nonsense to evolve from the cold war besides nuclear weapons was mind control.
 With slick sales techniques, fortunes were made tricking big department stores into believing that the public could be programmed by sound into becoming 'mindless consuming robots', without realising they already were.
-The remanence of this today is the vacuous elevator music in shopping centres and commercial buildings.
+The remnants of this today is the vacuous elevator music in shopping centres and commercial buildings.

 Voices from above may have a religious connotation but -